THE MORE MEANINGFUL

 LOCAL STORIES WITH A GLOBAL IMPACT

-IMPACT.EDITION is a communication hub convening hundreds of impact ambassadors and changemakers who make a sustainable impact in their communities and create lasting change for Miami and beyond.
+IMPACT.EDITION is an intellectual media space convening hundreds of impact ambassadors and changemakers who make a sustainable impact in their communities and create lasting change for Miami and beyond.

 Founded in 2019, Impact.Edition produces authoritative, cutting-edge articles on the following topics: Art for Impact / Business for Good / Climate Change / In This Together / Social Justice.
 Impact.Edition emphasizes cross-sector solutions to global problems and highlights individuals and organizations that have made significant contributions to the field.